 • Anxiety/Depression • Attention/Memory Difficulties • Behavior Regulation • Learning Differences • Sleep Disturbances • Social Challenges

 AFS Community & Home Based mental health care allows clinicians to stabilize and strengthen families in schools, homes, and communities making interventions and teachable moments more applicable and impactful.
 Some services are preventative, assisting families so a child or teen is able to stay in the home.
 Other services are implemented once a youth has been placed in care.

 - Reunification: AFS works within a family’s environment to rebuild family relationships and work towards reunification.

-- Placement Stabilization: AFS works collaboratively with children, youths and foster families to reduce tension, realign expectations, and increase understanding and empathy within the foster family.
+- Placement Stabilization: AFS works collaboratively with children, youths, and foster families to reduce tension, realign expectations and increase understanding and empathy within the foster family.
 This helps to create the space for important permanency work.

-- Emancipation: Our intensive one-to-one support is designed to reach difficult to engage children and adolescents, striving to increase their access to community resources and build the extended family supports necessary for a stable life.
+- Emancipation: Our intensive one-to-one support is designed to reach difficult-to-engage children and adolescents, striving to increase their access to community resources and build the extended family supports necessary for a stable life.

 - Individual and Family Therapy: AFS therapists provide therapy for a wide range of issues to foster youth and families as part of the overall treatment plan, in order to achieve more positive outcomes in reunifications and foster care placements.

 AFS Telepsychiatry services is a branch of telemedicine, which provides psychiatric care remotely through live and interactive video conferencing.
 Telepsychiatry provides easy and timely access to needed care in order to better serve our families.
 AFS telepsychiatry provides: